ajrod/Space-Janitor/README.md

 The code is well documented and was built using NetBeans so included is a NetBeans project (although Eclipse could just as easily  be used).
 Space Janitor was built quite a while ago, back when I was not as familiar with Java as I am now.
-Creating this game served as a greate exercise in Java and Objected Oriented Programming in general.
+Creating this game served as a greate exercise in Java and Object Oriented Programming in general.

 Controls
 -------